jacques-n/fastpack/spec.md

 * maximum byte size of a String object is `(2^32)-1`
 * String objects may contain invalid byte sequence and the behavior of a deserializer depends on the actual implementation when it received invalid byte sequence
     * Deserializers should provide functionality to get the original byte array so that applications can decide how to handle the object
-* maximum number of elements of an Array object is `(2^32)-1`
-* maximum number of key-value associations of a Map object is `(2^32)-1`

 <a name="types-extension-type"/>
 ### Extension type

-MessagePack allows applications to define application-specific types using the Extended type.
+FastPack allows applications to define application-specific types using the Extended type.
 Extended type consists of an integer and a byte array where the integer represents a kind of types and the byte array represents data.

 Applications can assign `0` to `127` to store application-specific type information.

-MessagePack reserves `-1` to `-128` for future extension to add predefined types which will be described in separated documents.
+FastPack reserves `-1` to `-128` for future extension to add predefined types which will be described in separated documents.

     [0, 127]: application-specific types
     [-1, -128]: reserved for predefined types